 “We first had the idea for the Academy when Yoast reached its fifth birthday.
 We had already successfully published an ebook called ‘Optimizing your WordPress site’ – later called SEO for WordPress – and a second one was in the works.
 But we wanted to combine our knowledge in a new way, something more engaging and hands-on because not everyone wants to read a book or a hundred blog posts to get to the bottom of a subject.
 That’s when our courses were born,” Marieke explains.

 How to learn SEO

 Yoast Academy is the go-to place if you want to teach yourself SEO.
-So far, we’ve written eBooks on SEO for WordPress, UX & conversion, content SEO, and shop SEO.
-On top of that, you can find a selection of in-depth courses on site structure, SEO copywriting, Yoast SEO for WordPress, basic SEO and technical SEO.
+You can find a selection of in-depth courses on site structure, SEO copywriting, Yoast SEO for WordPress, basic SEO and technical SEO.
 The latest course added to the academy is Structured data and there are several currently in development, and this is only the beginning.

 According to Marieke, the Academy is an excellent addition to Yoast’s line of products: “Yoast Academy fits perfectly within our company mission.
 At Yoast, we want to make it possible for everyone to build a findable website and by sharing our knowledge we can help people to do that.
 It’s also one of the reasons we make our content available in different formats.
 Besides, we are great proponents of open source and give away a good deal of what we know for free.
 A lot of what we teach is freely available on our site, but also expanded and republished in the form of a course or an eBook.”